DepartmentOfHealth-htbhf/htbhf-prototype/README.md

 * You will need a working git installation (brew install git)
 * You will need a Github account and account is part of https://github.com/DepartmentOfHealth-htbhf organisation (ask msmith@equalexperts.com)
-* You will need a working SSH key registered with your Github account
+* You will need a working SSH key registered with your Github account (https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/)

 ### Pre-requisites for being able to push / pull changes to heroku
 * It's useful to have latest version of xcode tools running on OSX (xcode-select --install) N.B.
-It's generally required that latest version of xcode should be running on latest version(s) of OSX, so it is good to make sure that you have latest version of OSC running
+It's generally required that latest version of xcode should be running on latest version(s) of OSX, so it is good to make sure that you have latest version of OSX running.
 * You will need to install the heroku CLI (https://devcenter.heroku.com/articles/heroku-cli#download-and-install) (brew install heroku/brew/heroku)

+###